Steven M. Wise

 Favorite (Mostly Maths) Quotes

-“No self-respecting architect leaves the scaffolding in place after completing his building.” –C.F.
-Gauss
+“No self-respecting architect leaves the scaffolding in place after completing his building.” – Carl Friedrich Gauss